 LTRA versus placebo: In a three-month placebo-controlled study of 689 children with persistent wheeze, montelukast reduced days with symptoms and days with rescue beta2-agonist use by approximately 6 percentage points.
-The proportion of children experiencing an asthma 'attack' was not significantly reduced, but the proportion needing a course of prednisolone was reduced from 28% to 19%.
-In a 12-month placebo-controlled study of 549 young children with recurrent viral-induced wheezing, regular montelukast improved some asthma outcomes compared with placebo, but did not reduce the frequency of hospitalizations, courses of prednisone, or symptom-free days.
-These findings were confirmed by a further study in children with intermittent wheezing.
-Montelukast has also been shown to reduce airway hyperresponsiveness to methacholine or hyperventilation with cold dry air.
+The proportion of children experiencing an asthma 'attack' was not significantly reduced, but the proportion needing a course of prednisolone was reduced from 28% to 19%.406 In a 12-month placebo-controlled study of 549 young children with recurrent viral-induced wheezing, regular montelukast improved some asthma outcomes compared with placebo, but did not reduce the frequency of hospitalizations, courses of prednisone, or symptom-free days.407 These findings were confirmed by a further study in children with intermittent wheezing.408 Montelukast has also been shown to reduce airway hyperresponsiveness to methacholine409 or hyperventilation with cold dry air.410 propionate treatment significantly improved symptoms over placebo, whereas montelukast did not; fluticasone propionate also improved lung function measured by forced oscillation technique412 (Evidence B).

 Regular LTRA versus regular ICS: Two studies compared ICS with LTRA in pre-school children.
-A one-year, randomized, open study compared montelukast with nebulized budesonide in 400 children with mild persistent asthma; overall outcomes favored budesonide.
-In a 3 month blinded, placebo-controlled study of 63 children, fluticasone propionate treatment significantly improved symptoms over placebo, whereas montelukast did not; fluticasone propionate also improved lung function measured by forced oscillation technique (Evidence B).
+A one-year, randomized, open study compared montelukast with nebulized budesonide in 400 children with mild persistent asthma; overall outcomes favored budesonide.411 In a 3 month blinded, placebo-controlled study of 63 children, fluticasone

 Episodic LTRA treatment versus placebo.
-In a 12-month placebo-controlled study in children with intermittent asthma that included 162 children aged 2-5 years, parent-initiated montelukast for 7-14 days had a modest effect on health care utilization. .
-In a placebo-controlled study of 979 children aged 3 months to 2 years, and hospitalized with RSV bronchiolitis, montelukast had no effect on post-bronchiolitic wheeze or cough.
-A large 12-month study comparing daily and intermittent montelukast with placebo showed no significant difference in health care utilization.
-There were numerical differences in symptoms and reliever use during respiratory infections with regular and episodic montelukast compared with placebo.
+In a 12-month placebo-controlled study in children with intermittent asthma that included 162 children aged 2-5 years, parent-initiated montelukast for 7-14 days had a modest effect on health care utilization.413.
+In a placebo-controlled study of 979 children aged 3 months to 2 years, and hospitalized with RSV bronchiolitis, montelukast had no effect on post-bronchiolitic wheeze or cough.414 A large 12-month study comparing daily and intermittent montelukast with placebo showed no significant difference in health care utilization.
+There were numerical differences in symptoms and reliever use during respiratory infections with regular and episodic montelukast compared with placebo.408

-A placebo-controlled trial of the addition of montelukast to usual asthma therapy for 45 days in the fall, including 42 children aged 2-5 found that this treatment reduced the number of days with worsening of asthma symptoms in boys but not in girls.
+A placebo-controlled trial of the addition of montelukast to usual asthma therapy for 45 days in the fall, including 42 children aged 2-5415 found that this treatment reduced the number of days with worsening of asthma symptoms in boys but not in girls.